Luan-Pham/Team-Profile-Generator/README.md

 ## Description

 This is an application to create a profile for a team.
 The user will be prompted to enter in information about employees and additional information depending on their role in the team (Manager, Engineer, Intern).
-After answwering all of the prompts, an html file will be generated with the information of the team as provided by the user.
+After answering all of the prompts, an html file will be generated with the information of the team as provided by the user.

 ## Table of Contents